What is Bramble? (Blackberry bush)

 Glyposate based weed- killers are systemic, being taken down to the roots, killing the whole plant including the root system and is deactivated by contact with the soil.

-You may have to repeat this process and at the very least keep an eye out for new growth and pull them up as soon as you see them.
+If you have scruffy neighbours You will almost certainly have to repeat this process and at the very least keep an eye out for new growth and pull them up as soon as you see them.

 First cut back the Bramble stems to about 6" high, this makes it easier to get to the roots.
 A Strimmers will save time but you will need a sharp saw for thicker stems.